 Although the Community Environmental Legal Defense Fund has been the primary driver of this movement since 1999, there are other folks working independently towards near-identical goals.
 One of them is Paul Cienfuegos, trained originally by POCLAD in 1995/1996.
 Paul created his own workshop, which he named “We the People Are More Powerful Than We Dare to Believe: First Steps in Dismantling Corporate Rule”.
 Paul has since led this workshop dozens of time across the US.

 Paul was instrumental in the creation of the Oregon Community Rights Network, and did the initial trainings for a majority of the currently active local groups in that state.

-In April 2017, a second national Community Rights support organization was launched – Community Rights US.
+On October 12th, 2017, a second national Community Rights support organization was launched – Community Rights US.
 That’s us!
 Based in Portland, Oregon, we are incredibly excited to be taking new leadership in this essential movement to take back our society from corporate rule, from the local up!

 Over the next year, we will be building out many facets of our new website, adding new layers of interactivity such as a Comments section for each of the News Stories we are posting.
 If you have time to volunteer, we’d like to connect with you.
-If you’re interested in starting a new Community Rights local group, please review the services we are initially offering.
+If you’re interested in starting a new Community Rights local group, please review the services we are offering.